 - 4 plum tomatoes, seeded and chopped

-- ½ cup Daiya Mozzarella style shreds or Parmesan cheese, shredded
+- ½ cup Daiya Mozzarella style shreds or vegan Parmesan cheese, shredded

 - ¼ cup fresh basil, minced